FurkanSelimKalkan/dog-emotion-classification/EXPLANATION.md

 ## Scrips to manually test images

-### First script
+### First script (Voting / Ensembling)
 [ensembling.py](ensembling.py)
-It calculates the average confidence values for each model and determines the final prediction based on the highest average confidence value.
+It predicts the emotion for each model and determines the final prediction based on the most common emotion.
 It tracks the total number of correct predictions and the total number of images processed to calculate accuracy.

-### Second script
+### Second script (Avg Sum of Confidence Values)
 [final_man_ensembled_weighted_voting.py](final_man_ensembled_weighted_voting.py)
  uses a dictionary, model_performance, to track the performance of each model separately.
 For each model, it tracks the number